 How We Chose the Best Brooms for Hardwood Floors

-After extensive product research, we included options that are made with small to large brush heads for cleaning areas of various sizes with ease.
+Taking all of this expert advice into account, we included options that are made with small to large brush heads for cleaning areas of various sizes with ease.
 Most of our top picks have flagged bristles that push dust bunnies, debris, fine dust particles, and hair.
-Many of these picks are also made with durable materials like plastic, recycled materials, rubber, and wood to withstand regular use, and they’re all under 2.6 pounds for easy maneuvering and less strain while cleaning.
+Many of these picks are also made with durable materials like plastic, recycled elements, rubber, and wood to withstand regular use, and they’re all under 2.6 pounds for easy maneuvering and less strain while cleaning.

-Regarding special features, some of these brooms include dustbins that have rubber lips and bristles to keep dust and debris inside, hanging hooks and clips for storage, and even feathered ends on the bristles to catch the finest of particles.
+Regarding special features, some of these brooms include dustbins that have rubber lips and bristles to keep dust bunnies and debris inside, hanging hooks and clips for storage, double bristle technology, and even feathered ends on the bristles to catch the finest of particles.

 Our Top Picks